adm3n/Final-Project/Autobio.md

 I look back on my childhood and almost always smile.
 Life was, and still is, so good.
 Sometimes though, there is a seed of sadness knowing now what I didn't then.
 It's inevitable that at some point we all understand things that we don't want to.
 Things like war, and injustice, and true suffering.
 But I can hold onto the hope that somehow I can find a way to make the world a better place, and as I grow older and wiser, I like to think that my role in that could too.
 Make a difference, and make it bigger as time goes on.

+If you want to read more about my life growing up, you can [here](school.md)

 [Home](README.md)